-|Launch Date||March 11, 1960 | 13:00:00 UT|
+|Launch Date and Time||March 11, 1960 / 13:00:07 UT|

-|Launch Site||Cape Canaveral, Florida, USA | Launch Complex 17A|
+|Launch Site||Cape Canaveral / Launch Complex 17A|

 Launched on a direct solar orbit trajectory, Pioneer 5 successfully reached heliocentric orbit between Earth and Venus to demonstrate deep space technologies and to provide the first map of the interplanetary magnetic field.

-Pioneer 5 carried Telebit, the first digital telemetry system operationally used on a U.S. spacecraft; it was first tested on Explorer 6.
+Pioneer 5 carried Telebit, the first digital telemetry system operationally used on a U.S. spacecraft.
+It was first tested on Explorer 6.
 The system used a 5-watt or a 150-watt transmitter, with a 5-watt transmitter acting as driver.
-Information rates varied from 64 to 8 to 1 bit per second.
+Information rates varied from 1 to 64 bits per second.

-Controllers maintained contact with Pioneer 5 until June 26, 1960, to a then record distance of 22.5 million miles (36.2 million kilometers) from Earth (later surpassed by Mariner 2).
+Controllers maintained contact with Pioneer 5 until 11:31 UT on June 26, 1960, to a record distance of 22.6 million miles (36.4 million kilometers) from Earth (later beaten by Mariner 2).